-What is a Buyer Agency?
-Buyer agency is the highest level of representation afforded to a buyer in a real estate transaction.
-Buyer agency is defined as a principal-agent relationship in which the broker is the agent for a buyer, with fiduciary responsibilities to the buyer.
+What is a Buyers Agency?
+A buyers agency is the highest level of representation afforded to a buyer in a real estate transaction.
+Buyers agency is defined as a principal-agent relationship in which the broker is the agent for a buyer, with fiduciary responsibilities to the buyer.
 This mean means that the buyer's agent is tied to the buyer, and that all of their loyalties are to the buyer.
 An experienced competent buyer’s agent will ensure that your concerns are met at every level.
-Not using a Buyer’s Agent is like being given the funds to hire an attorney, but instead choosing to go to court alone to fend for yourself.
+Not using a buyer’s agent is like being given the funds to hire an attorney, but instead choosing to go to court alone to fend for yourself.

 Who Does the Listing Agent Represents?
 The seller or builder of a property is represented by the listing agent.
 Listing agent is an advocate who represent the interest of the seller, in negotiating price, terms, etc. The listing agent is required by law to represent only the interests of the seller – including in new construction purchases.
 Listing agents and new home agents are LEGALLY BOUND to represent only the sellers.
 In fact, the listing agent prohibited from giving a buyer any professional advice or guidance to do so would be practicing illegal undisclosed dual agency.
 Some buyers are not aware that sellers and builders don’t lower the price of a home just because a buyer walks in without a buyer’s agent.